 We are a small rural primary school for children aged 4 to 11.
-We currently have 99 pupils on roll who are taught in one of four classes depending on their kids age.
+The children are taught in one of four classes depending on their age.

 In September 2012 we joined with three other local schools to form the Axe Beacon Federation.
 Our partner primary schools are Colyton, Seaton and Shute.
 This is an exciting time for us as we move into a new phase of providing excellent education, through a strong and committed team.

 For further information about the Federation visit: Axe Beacon Federation

 We make good use of the teaching areas in our school.
 There are computers and interactive whiteboards in each main classroom and a wide selection of fictional and non-fictional reading material in our classrooms and library areas.
 We are constantly updating our facilities to provide an effective and stimulating learning environment.
 The ICT provision is further augmented by a set of laptops that are used in every classroom.